behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 **How?**:

-- RDF triples representing the knowledge graph can directly be stored in this table without any change
+- RDF triples representing the KG can directly be stored in this table without any change

 **Problems**